 Mangoes are definitely a famous fruit in the Philippines.
 It is very common to have and eat on the daily.
 The Dried Mangoes, however, can be expensive to locals so fresh mango is usually the most popular option.
 The mangoes are so sweet and desirable.

-Additionally, pineapples are also another common fruit you can get in the Philippines.
-Ultimately, I have never had pineapples as sweet or as delicious as I have in the Philippines.
-This is another staple fruit you must try when visiting.
+Firstly, pineapples are the most common fruit you can get in the Philippines.
+Additionally, I have never had pineapples as sweet or as delicious as I have in the Philippines.
+Moreover, this is another staple fruit you must try when visiting.

-What are some of your favorite Filipino dishes?
+What are some of your favorite Food in the Philippines?
 Like this post, check out more of my posts on the Philippines!
 Leave your comments below.
 Don’t forget to pin this post!